yohanchatelain/intro2testing/README.md

 ### Install the package

-Have a look at `pyproject.toml` that configures the project and installs the dependencies.
+Have a look at `pyproject.toml`, which configures the project and installs the dependencies.

 ```bash
 pip install .